 I can hear someone whining about now as is typically the case: “Why are you talking about politics and music?
 I thought this article was about a music performance, not politics.”
 It’s about both, Thick, and that’s because the funding for music programmes comes from politics and political decisions made such as budget funding/cuts.
 That should be self-explanatory even to the thickest people.
 And it’s my site so I’ll talk about whatever I want to talk about!
 I don’t know why some people think that politics should be completely removed from music, but I’m well aware that there’s a (conservative) crowd out there that does hold to that thinking.
 Loco./Crazy.
 The world would not have Benjamin Britten’s War Requiem if Benjamin had held to that twisted thinking that politics should be divorced from music.
 Politics have been very much a part of many composers’ lives and their works.
 But I’m aware that some people like to sanitise music and pretend that music is completely devoid of politics, which of course is nonsense.

-After all this talk about the Brahms’s Ein deutsches Requiem (which is one of my favourite choral works), if you’re now in the mood for wanting to hear the work, unfortunately we can’t hear the performance from the BSO and the UMD Concert Choir, so I’d recommend this performance (below) by the Atlanta Symphony Orchestra and Chorus conducted by Robert Shaw.
-I love their tenor section.
-(The last part of the first movement is cut off in this recording for some reason.)
-Enjoy.
+After all this talk about the Brahms’s Ein deutsches Requiem (which is one of my favourite choral works), if you’re now in the mood for wanting to hear the work, unfortunately we can’t hear the performance from the BSO and the UMD Concert Choir, so I’d recommend this performance from Copenhagen, which I wrote about awhile back.
 Chau.—el barrio rosa